Why this website and blog? And why titled The Dean’s English?

-My purpose isn’t to wag a long, bony finger in anyone’s face to make them feel bad about their use of language and grammar.
-Further, I fully realize that English is an ever-evolving language, and I have no intention of preserving the current version in stone tablets.
-However, I do believe firmly that some versions of spoken and written English are to be preferred over others.
-Thus my purpose here—in some ways my life purpose—is twofold: (1) to promote SE and SWE so that speakers and writers of English can communicate more effectively, and (2) to resist today’s cultural slide toward semiliteracy.
-Along the way, I’d like to help by copyediting a few things here and there.
+I fully realize that English is an ever-evolving language; I have no intention of preserving the current version in stone tablets.
+I do, however, firmly believe that some versions of spoken and written English are to be preferred over others.
+Thus my purpose here—in some ways my life’s purpose—is twofold: (1) to promote SE and SWE so that speakers and writers of English can communicate more effectively, and (2) to resist today’s cultural slide toward illiteracy and the extreme dumbing-down of language arts.

 So why the title The Dean’s English?
+I’m glad you asked!
 It’s my tongue-in-cheek twist on The King’s (or Queen’s) English and a classic one hundred ten-year-old H. W. and F. G. Fowler book by that title.
-A dean is an academic official—which I am not, but at the same time I am. . . .
-Dean, that is.
+Further, a dean is an academic official—which I am not.
+But, at the same time I am. . . . uh, Dean, that is.
 Putting it all together, in my slightly warped mind, it just made sense to call this blog The Dean’s English.